whoozle/btanks/README-en.txt

 Game settings:

 The demo has a configuration file with lots of various parameters.
 Most of parameters have names those explain what is what; however the following ones are the most noticeable:
-"stubs.default-mp-map": sets a map for a multiplayer mode.
-Three maps are available in the demo: "survival", "dm2", and "country2".
-"stubs.default-mp-vehicle": sets a default vehicle.
-Three vehicles are available: "tank", "launcher", and "shilka".
 "player.control-method": sets the configuration of control keys.
 The following values are supported:
   "keys":    cursor keys move the vehicle, left Alt and left Ctrl fire primary and secondary weapons "keys-1":  rdfg + q + a.